-Hot Stampers sound better than other records — plenty of folks who’ve tried them sure think they do — but do they have actual “collector” value?
+Hot Stampers sound better than other records — at the least plenty of folks who’ve tried them sure think they do — but do they have actual “collector” value?

 Not really.
 On the surface they look just like any other pressing, so their market value as authentic and sometimes pricey Hot Stampers cannot be established or verified in any meaningful way.

 The value of a Hot Stamper pressing is almost purely subjective: they exist only to provide listening pleasure to their owner.
 Yes, a Pink Label Island pressing of In the Court of the Crimson King is worth big bucks, but is it worth the $850 we charged recently if you were to try and resell it?
 Probably not.

 I understand why a record collector would be confused by this notion of subjective and limited value.
 Collecting records is often more about buying, selling and owning various kinds of records more than anything else.